 Lastly, don’t be afraid to use the Facebook pixel.
 This is a small code that can be entered into the code of your website to appropriately track visitors and actions.

-If you’re in need of help for the Facebook pixel installation or any other part of the Facebook ad creation process, don’t hesitate to call Vervocity Interactive.
+If you’re in need of help for the Facebook pixel installation or any other part of the Facebook ad creation process, don’t hesitate to contact Vervocity in Quincy, IL.
 We are equipped to handle everything from A to Z and we’ll take the pressure off immediately!
-Call 217-222-1451 for details.
+Call (217) 222-1451 for details.